Services

 Unit 7, 165 Commercial St East, Mount Gambier SA 5290

-• We offer a safe and welcoming place for people to access mental health information, services and supports from multidisciplinary care teams over extended hours.
+• A safe and welcoming place for people to access mental health information, services and supports from multidisciplinary care teams over extended hours.
 Anyone can reach out for support for themselves, a loved one or patient.
 It is free and no appointment or referral is needed.

 This service may help: